 On the negative side of reaching FI, I fantasize more about what I would do with the extra 50-60 hours every week I would get if I didn’t have to work.
 Most of these things seem more appealing than my work.
 This had made me less motivated at work and less tolerant of irrational politics and inefficiencies.
 It’s also made me less tolerant of making personal sacrifices for work.

 The other important aspect of my job is that I have responsibility to others in the organization that I don’t want to let down.
-It’s not that I care what others think of me (I’m quite independent in that regard), it’s that I want to help others.
+It’s not so much that I care what others think of me (I’m quite independent in that regard), it’s that I want to help others.
 This includes peers that I work with, where each of us contributes to an overarching goal and we all need to do our part.
 It also includes people that I am leading and coaching who want to have a long and successful career.
 These responsibilities prevent me from being too selfish, regardless of where I stand in terms of personal finance.

 Overall, if I combine all the positive aspects of my job, including the money (which I still enjoy even though I may not need it), and the negative aspects, and factor in how my emotions and mindset has changed both positively and negatively about my job after reaching FI, for me right now I chose to continue working.
 If my job took a turn for the worse, I could always choose to leave, but right now the benefits of working are significant enough that I want to continue working.